sparkleformation/sparkle_formation/README.md

 # Components

-Lets say we have a handful of CF templates we want to maintain, and all of those templates use the same AMI.
+Lets say we have a handful of CFN templates we want to maintain, and all of those templates use the same AMI.
 Instead of copying that information into all the templates, lets create an AMI component instead, and then load it into the actual templates.